-You can email your questions or set up a Zoom advising appointment with our advisors at email@example.com.
+For all other advising inquiries, you can email your questions or set up a Zoom advising appointment with our advisors at firstname.lastname@example.org.

 Our advisors are here to help you.
 Taking into consideration the diverse needs and challenges our students face during this time, our advisors are committed to supporting you and offer flexibility when it comes to scheduling your Zoom advising appointment.